NathanWease/NathanWease.github.io/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/NathanWease/NathanWease.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I can use the [editor on GitHub](https://github.com/NathanWease/NathanWease.github.io/edit/master/README.md) to maintain and preview the content for my profile.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in the Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block